BlueBrain/NeuroMorphoVis/info/installation/install.md

-# Input / Output Panel
+# How to Install NeuroMorphoVis

 ## Summary
 Use the input / output panel to set the input files and the output directories where the results will be generated.